 Another study which was conducted on marathon runners in Brazil, also showed that consumption of Yakult for 30 days before the marathon improved the salivary IgA levels and reduced the risk of infections.
 This study was published in Nutrients in 2019.

 With about 70 % of the body’s immune system located in the intestine, probiotics play a very important role in interacting with the immune system and boosting it, so that it is prepared to recognize what is useful for the body, and what is harmful and act accordingly.

-While a well – balanced diet and a healthy lifestyle, are the gold standards for ensuring a strong immune system, the addition of probiotics to your daily diet will ensure that the immune system is fighting fit to protect and guard you from infections caused by the constant attack of bacteria and viruses.
-Like they say, Prevention is better than cure.
+While a well-balanced diet and a healthy lifestyle, are the gold standards for ensuring a strong immune system, the addition of probiotics to your daily diet will ensure that the immune system is fighting fit to protect and guard you against infections caused by the constant attack of bacteria and viruses.
+As they say, Prevention is better than cure.

 Yakult Ice Cream Sundae

 - Yakult / Yakult Light – Two (2) bottles

 - Cut fruits – strawberries, oranges, and pomegranate